The Rosy Birthing CourseA very effective, logical and enjoyable course preparing you and your birth partner perfectly for the birth of your baby.

 Following an initial phone consultation, the session delivered will be personalised to focus on your specific needs and a recap of the tools and techniques (the MP3 files are included to help you practice at home).
 You will also receive my ongoing support until the birth of your baby.

 It is usually recommended from 20 weeks plus but you can begin your hypnobirthing preparation at any stage of your pregnancy, it’s never too late to get the benefits.
-Obviously, the more time you have to practice the better!

 Our Positive Birth Story